SOUND SYSTEMRENTALS

 The Blockchain Can Bring More Transparency To The Industry

 Electronic music artist Imogen Heap has founded Mycelia For Music.
-This foundation is intended to help create a musician’s ecosystem that guarantees that artists at all levels are properly recognized and compensated, create new and maximize emerging marketplaces, and encourage collaboration.
+This foundation is intended to help create a musician's ecosystem that guarantees that artists at all levels are properly recognized and compensated, maximize emerging marketplaces, and encourage collaboration.
 Part of this is the Creative Passport.

 The Creative Passport provides musicians with a single place to store verified information about themselves.
 This information includes: